OpenIPC/docs/src/content/docs/hardware/EMAX/VRX/emax-wyvern-link-vrx.md

     up: 18
     down: 16
 ```
-If you prefer a more traditional mapping this might be prefered.
+If you prefer a more traditional mapping this might be prefered, but it lacks the center function so we can't use the GSMenu keyboard.
 ```
 gsmenu:
   enabled: true